 - Lewd behavior

-However, some may even wonder “Does a background check include tax records?” and what types of tax records could be disqualifiers.
-Well, other felonies like tax fraud could be a disqualifying offense for working at a financial institution in addition to some federal positions.
+In addition to these offenses and other felonies, background checks include tax records and tax fraud could be a disqualifying offense for those applying or working at a financial institution in addition to some federal positions.

-How Many Years Back Do Level 2 Background Checks Go (Nationwide + FL)?
+How Many Years Back Do Level 2 Background Checks Go (Nationwide & Florida)?

 A level 2 background check (or federal background check) typically goes back seven years.
 However, some states like California and Massachusetts go as far back as a decade.5